Ryan's Manuals

 Corporations would not want to enable this - preferring replaceable cogs.
 This is detailed in the intro to Simply Scheme , and below.
 The Corporations have a very valid point here that must be stressed: The goal is to reliably get real work done, not to navel gaze.

-I’ve heard rumours that Clojure subverts this curse with two measures: understanding of the problem, and the ability to leverage Java libraries.
+I’ve heard rumours4 that Clojure subverts this curse from many angles.
+Through understanding the curse, Clojurists have built a thriving business-friendly developer support community.
+The ability to leverage Java libraries allows old battle-hardened enterprise libraries to be leveraged from within a lisp program.
 We’re giving it a go regardless, as I want to work in a LISP for a minute.

 The the intro to Simply Scheme provides caricatures of the two major schools of thought regarding the teaching of computer science: